xlch88/YouTubeTweak/FUNCTIONS.md

 - The maximum zoom is 4x.
 - Video zoom will not trigger when the mouse is over player buttons, the control bar, links, input boxes, or similar areas.
+- When the video is at its original size, only the area in the center of the video where the zoom hint appears captures the mouse wheel; the rest of the page can still scroll normally.
 - This feature only affects the current video image and does not change the video source file.

 <a name="player-subtitle"></a>